bitfinexcom/bfx-report-electron/README.md

 ### Install

-- install libraries.
+- Install libraries.
 Once the project is cloned, execute the following commands from the root directory of the project:

 ```console
 npm install